Bento MCP Server

 Find answers to common questions or contact our support team

-- Restart your AI application after making changes
+mcp-remote, confirm theenvblock contains all three values - Restart your AI application after making changes

-- Regenerate your API keys if necessary
+- Regenerate your API keys if you think the secret key was exposed

 MCP server not showing up